C00kie-/squirrel.lu/microcontroller_programming.md

-## On Chip debugging with OpenOCD and GDB
+## Microcontroller programming with OpenOCD and GDB

 Topic: Running OpenOCD on a machine to run On-chip debugging with GDB.
 This first tutorial covers the installation and configuration for OpenOCD on a debian based machine, for ARM chip debugging.